A great afternoon for members of Staffs YFC competing in the indoor cricket competition! 🏏

 Scrapbook Award: Awarded to the Club who produces the most interesting and unique scrapbook based on the activities of their own Club over the past membership year.

-Winner: Leek YFC, Runner Up: Stone YFC
+Winner: Leek YFC, Runner Up: Ashley YFC

-Most Improved Club – Competitions Cup: Awarded to the Club that has achieved the highest improvement in points for competitions from the 2015/2016 year
+Most Improved Club – Competitions Cup: Awarded to the Club that has achieved the highest improvement in points for competitions from the 2017/2018 year

-Winner: Ridware YFC; Runner Up: Chase YFC
+Winner: Ashley YFC; Runner Up: Leek YFC

 Small Clubs Trophy: Awarded to one of the five smallest Clubs in the County with regard to membership, that has achieved the most points throughout the year for competitions.

-Winner: Chase YFC; Runner Up: Ashley YFC
+Winner: Chase YFC; Runner Up: Lichfield YFC

 Mr Ken Unwin MBE Memorial Cup: Awarded to the Club who most improves in Public Speaking, Stock Judging, Carcase Judging and Tug of War.